kristopalka/Math-Solver/README.md

 # Math solver
 Simple library (**Java** & **C**) to calculate matlematical expresions e.g.  **"2+3^(1+1)"** will return **"11"**.
-You can use it for example as simple console calculator
+You can use it for example as simple command line calculator

 ## Quick description
 - identify simple operations: **+ - * / ^** and brackets **( )**